1979 Stanley Cup Final

 This was the first of six consecutive Finals involving a team from the New York metropolitan area.
 The next five Finals would be contested by the Rangers' crosstown rivals the New York Islanders, who would win the first four of those series to forge a dynasty matching that of the Canadiens.
 By defeating the Rangers, the Canadiens completed the rare accomplishment of winning four consecutive titles in a North American league competition consisting of at least sixteen teams, and remain the only team based outside the New York metropolitan area to do so.
 Prior to the Canadiens' dynasty, the feat had been achieved only twice before, both times by the New York Yankees in Major League Baseball.
 The aforementioned Islanders are the only team to accomplish it since.
 This was also the last Stanley Cup Final until 2013 where both teams were from the Original Six.
-An Original Six club would not reach the Finals again until Montreal won their next championship in 1986.
+An Original Six club would not reach the Final again until Montreal won their next championship in 1986.

-Paths to the Finals
+Paths to the Final

 Montreal defeated the Toronto Maple Leafs 4–0 and the Boston Bruins 4–3 (highlighted by the "too many men on the ice" game seven overtime win) to advance to the Final.

-New York defeated the Los Angeles Kings 2–0, the Philadelphia Flyers 4–1 and the New York Islanders 4–2 to make it to the finals.
+New York defeated the Los Angeles Kings 2–0, the Philadelphia Flyers 4–1 and the New York Islanders 4–2 to make it to the Final.